getpopper/popper/docs/sections/gha_workflows.md

 #### Limitations

-  * Currently, concurrent execution of two or more workflows is not supported in Vagrant runtime as because we only support connecting the docker client to the default docker daemon port `2375` and hence only one daemon can listen at the port at a time.
+  * Currently, concurrent execution of two or more workflows is not supported in Vagrant runtime as because the docker-daemon in the VM can listen only on port `2375` and hence, at a time if two or more VM's run each with a docker-daemon within themselves, the docker client gets confused about which daemon to connect to and give weird results.

 ### Host